wingify/readme-central/docs/Concepts/fme-sdk-retry-mechanism.md

 ## Retry Configuration Parameters

+> 📘 Retry configuration parameters are currently only available for the vwo-fme-node-sdk.

 This table outlines the configurable parameters for the retry mechanism.
 It defines how many times a retry should be attempted (`maxRetries`), the initial wait time before the first retry (`initialDelay`), and how the delay increases exponentially with each retry (`backoffFactor`).
 The `shouldRetry` flag enables or disables the retry logic entirely.
 These settings help control retry behavior in case of transient failures or network issues.

 | **Parameter**   | **Type**             | **Description**                              | **Default** |